dylanesque/Cheatsheets/typescript.md

 - Types aren't available at runtime.
 If you need a type at runtime, you need some way to access it like property checking or a tagged union.

+- In TS, types aren't "sealed" or written in stone.
+Values that are assignable to an interface might have properties beyond those initially stated in the type declarations.
+This is known as structural typing.

 # Individual Types

 - The `any` type should be avoided whenever possible, since it offers no type protection whatsoever.
 Strongly consider having `noImplicitAny` set